Package 'escape'

 Description

-This function allows to the user to examine the distribution of principal components run on the enrichment values.
+This function allows the user to examine the distribution of principal components computed on the enrichment values.

 Usage